influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/installation.md

 ### Time zone

-In order to be able to present time in alerts notifications in a time zone of your choice, you can either change time zone of the system that runs kapacitor, or set the kapacitor process' TZ environment variable.
+To display alerts notifications using a preferred time zone, either change the time zone of the host on which Kapcitor is running or set the Kapacitor process' `TZ` environment variable.

 #### systemd